 Museum, film, Hoskins Farm, Major General Nathanael Greene statue

-Start at the National Park Service visitor center, watch the short film, then make stops along the 2.25-mile auto tour.
+Start at the National Park Service (NPS) visitor center, watch the short film (also available on the NPS website), then make stops along the 2.25-mile auto tour.
 You will learn the story of what took place on March 15, 1781, when Greene’s defensive position at Guilford Courthouse was attacked by British forces.
 While the Patriots withdrew they only suffered 7% casualties, compared to the British who lost 28% of their army, leading them to eventually retreat to Yorktown, Virginia.
 After the battle, Greene continued to fight, leading his men against overmatched backcountry outposts of British troops such as the one at Ninety Six, South Carolina.

 In addition to the auto tour route, a paved bicycle path wends through the battlefield.
 The lovely 229-acre Guilford Courthouse National Military Park is heavily utilized for recreation by the local people of Greensboro.
 As such, you are allowed to walk your dog in the park.
 In the summer, you can also walk around Hoskins Farm, though its buildings are closed, as is the old Colonial Heritage Center.